Utah doesn’t have something for everyone. That would be impossible. But almost.

 You know that kid in class who was good at everything?
-Smart, beautiful, athletic and shredded the piccolo?
+Smart, beautiful, athletic and shredded the guitar like Eddie Van Halen?
 So annoying.
-Well, Utah’s sorry, but it’s not gonna downplay its talents just so Nevada doesn’t feel bad about itself.
+Well, Utah’s sorry, but it’s not gonna downplay its talents just so California doesn’t feel bad about itself.

 The Colorado Plateau is the big, beautiful orangey blotch centered at Four Corners, millions of years and layers of stone laced with canyon-cutting rivers and unlikely art rock.
 The feds found five different spots in Utah’s quadrant weird and wild enough to designate and protect.
 If you’ve only got a week, these should top your list of places to see in Utah.